V-Vivek/SQL/JOIN vs EXISTS.md

 ```

 ## Using EXISTS
-- EXISTS stopsexecution as soon as it finds the 1st entry for 'Shashank'
+- EXISTS stops execution as soon as it finds the 1st entry for 'Shashank'
 ```
 SELECT c.*
 FROM customers c